Develop skills that will set you apart as an effective professional counsellor.

 Development, amongst other organisations.

-This course already articulates with other Proficiency Awards conducted by this school and affiliated colleges in Australia, the UK and other countries; and with degrees offered by Warnborough University in the U.K.
+This course already articulates with other study programs conducted by this school and affiliated colleges in Australia, the UK and other countries; and with degrees offered by Warnborough University in the U.K.

 ACS has operated for over 30 years.
 We have offices in both Australia and the UK, and a high profile presence on the internet.
 We have a reputation for cutting edge education, that focuses strongly on learning and always puts the student first.